-It may not look like a bowl, but most basements are constructed in a below-grade depression and then surrounded by backfill which is far more absorbant than surrounding soils.
+It may not look like a bowl, but most basements are constructed in a below-grade depression and then surrounded by backfill which is far more absorbent than surrounding soils.

 The clay bowl effect refers to the natural consequence of excavating and backfilling when building a foundation.
 The backfill consists of soil that's been removed when a house's foundation is dug, creating an empty shape (hence the "bowl").
 This looser soil is returned after the foundation is built and is more porous and more absorbent than the hard-packed undisturbed soil around it.

-Additionally, over time, the soil around the house settles, altering the original slope of the house and affecting drainage when it rains or storms.
-In some instances, a foundation is built near springs or other underground water sources, adding to the risk of water seepage into the basement.
+Additionally, over time, the soil around a house settles, altering the original slope of the house and affecting drainage when it rains or storms.
+When a foundation is built near springs or other underground water sources, it is at greater risk of water seepage into the basement.